Dahalpro/Excel-File-/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Similarly If you want to track your daily , weely or montly we can follow same steps as I did for yearly .
+Similarly , Following this steps we can track our daily , weekly or montly budget chart as I did for Yearly Budgeting .
 Thank You